vestrel00/contacts-android/docs/setup/setup-contacts-api.md

 ContactsFactory.create(context);
 ```

-> The `context` parameter can come from anywhere; Application, Activity, Fragment, or View.
-It does
+> ℹ️ The `context` parameter can come from anywhere; Application, Activity, Fragment, or View.
+It
-> not matter what context you pass in.
-The API will only use and store the Application context, to
+> does not matter what context you pass in.
+The API will only use and store the Application context,
-> avoid leaks :D
+> to avoid leaks.

 It's up to you if you just want to create instances on demand.
 Or, hold on to instances as a
 [singleton][singleton] that is injected to your dependency graph (via something like